How does the system work?

 Taxi Services – There are several taxi services available in Easton that you can call to inquire about costs and to schedule a ride wherever you need to go.

 Local Public Bus Service – LANTA is a public bus service that runs throughout the Lehigh Valley region (http://www.lantabus.com).
 LANTA has a route that comes very close to campus (currently Route #214, but subject to change) that runs to downtown Easton and to the Giant Grocery Store.
+This service is free to students as long as you swipe your College ID through the bus reader.

 Longer Distance Bus Services – There are buses that leave from the Bus Terminal in downtown Easton at 3rd and Ferry Streets that may go to New York City and other areas.
 The buses that service that terminal may change, but currently include: